Skip to next element

 Well-known breeds, such as schnauzers and poodles are popular because they give off less dander.
 Even long-haired, furry friends like the Irish water spaniel and the soft-coated wheaten terrier are popular breeds for people who have pet-dander sensitivities.

-HEPA Filter Based Media, Dog Allergies, and Pet Dander
+HEPA Filters, Dog Allergies, and Pet Dander

 Whether you need to reduce dog allergies or simply want to reduce airborne particles in your home, you can find the perfect room air purifier for your needs and your budget from Oransi!